tandalf/ravepy/README.md

 Retrieving a Charge Instance (Requery and XRequery transaction status flow)
 ---------------------------------------------------------------------------
 Lets say you need to know the status of a transaction later in the future after the charge has been initiated.
 Maybe to confirm the status of a charge at a later time.
-Ravepy provides a way for you to rebuild a charge instance if you have the gateway_ref (flwRef), or the merchant_transaction_ref (txRef).
+Ravepy provides a way for you to rebuild a charge instance if you have the gateway_ref (flwRef), or the merchant_ref (txRef).
 Example.

 ```python
     ch = ravepy.Charge.retrieve(gateway_ref='flwRef-fake', charge_type=constants.DIRECT_CHARGE)